-Altered sense of taste/smell.
+Altered sense of taste/smell

-Less common symptoms include:
+Less common or uncommon symptoms include:

 A Cochrane review found that at least half of patients had a cough, sore throat, fever, myalgia/arthralgia, fatigue, or headache.
+Anosmia and/or ageusia was also common.
 The presence of fever, myalgia/arthralgia, fatigue, and headache substantially increased the likelihood of COVID-19 when present.
 Cough and sore throat were common in people without COVID-19, so these symptoms alone were less helpful for diagnosis.
-No single symptom or sign included in the review could accurately diagnose COVID-19 and the authors concluded that neither the absence or presence of signs or symptoms are accurate enough to rule in or rule out disease.
+The presence of anosmia and/or ageusia may be useful as a red flag for diagnosis.
+The presence of fever or cough may also be useful to identify people for further testing.

 The most common symptoms in pregnant women are fever and cough.
-However, pregnant women are less likely to report fever and myalgia compared with non-pregnant women of reproductive age.
+However, pregnant women are less likely to report fever, dyspnoea, and myalgia compared with non-pregnant women of reproductive age.
+Pregnant and recently pregnant women were more likely to be asymptomatic than non-pregnant women of reproductive age.

 It is important to note that symptoms such as fever, dyspnoea, gastrointestinal symptoms, and fatigue may overlap with symptoms due to physiological adaptations of pregnancy or adverse pregnancy events.